icure/medtech-docs/sdks/references/apis/HealthcareElementApi.md

 # SDK API: HealthcareElementApi

-The HealthcareElementApi interface provides methods to manage {{ healthcareElements }}.
+The HealthcareElementApi interface provides methods to manage {{healthcareElements}}.

 ## Table of contents